Thanks to you all for making 2010 a great photo restoration year and here’s looking forward to another challenge packed 2011!

 Sticking with local companies to your country will not only boosts your economy but gives you the speed of turn around and workmanship.
 That is of course if they are a full-time restoration artist.
 Knowing you can contact your artist in working hours and that they respond swiftly to your requests is both reassuring and professional.

-If you want a photo restoration and don’t know where to start, check out my main photo repair page for more details on how I can help you and how you can hire me.
+If you want a photo restoration and don’t know where to start, check out my main photo repair page for more details or my page of photo restoration services for how I can help you and how you can hire me.